Using Subversion with the WaterkenTM server under Eclipse

 installed.
 It needs its proxy settings configured as well.
 Find the "servers"

-file, in Windows it can be found in your Application Data folder under
+file, in Windows XP it can be found in your Application

 # http-proxy-host = proxy2.some-domain-name.com # http-proxy-port = 9000